MimiLau/print-github-users/README.md

 ### Usage

+Install modules to app

+    npm install

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Run the app in the development mode in [http://localhost:3000](http://localhost:3000).

     npm start

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Build the app for production to the `build` folder.
+It bundles React in production mode and optimizes the build for the best performance.
 App is ready to be deployed.

     npm run build